solo-io/workshops/istio-day2/1-deploy-istio/03-observability.md

     kiali-operator
 ```

+{% hint style="info" %}
-> :eyes: You may see helm complain about some parts of the Kiali install; you can ignore those for now and verify the Kiali Operator got installed correctly
+You may see helm complain about some parts of the Kiali install; you can ignore those for now and verify the Kiali Operator got installed correctly
+{% endhint %}

 At this point we have the Kiali operator installed.
 Let's check that it's up and running: